stakewise/v3-operator/README.md

 ```

 You have to mount keystores and deposit data folders into docker container.
-Assume that:
-* your keystores and deposit data are located in `/home/user/data` folder on a host,
-* you use `/home/user/database` folder on host for database
+For example, if your keystores and deposit data file are located in `/home/user/data` folder on a host and you use `/home/user/database` folder on host for the database

 Start the container with the following command: